Michael Tigar: Career in law

 In 1999, the California Attorneys for Criminal Justice held a ballot for "Lawyer of the Century."
-Tigar was third in the balloting, behind Clarence Darrow and Thurgood Marshall.
-In 2003, the Texas Civil Rights Project named its new building in Austin, Texas, (purchased with a gift from attorney Wayne Reaud) the "Michael Tigar Human Rights Center."
+Tigar came out third in the balloting, behind Clarence Darrow and Thurgood Marshall.
+In 2003, the Texas Civil Rights Project named its new building in Austin, Texas (purchased with a gift from attorney Wayne Reaud) the "Michael Tigar Human Rights Center."

-Tigar continues to work in the field of human rights.
+In retirement, Tigar continues to work in the field of human rights.
 He was an expert witness for the defense in the Julian Assange case in London in 2020.
 He is professor of the practice of law emeritus at Duke Law School, and research professor emeritus at the American University, Washington College of Law.
-He has been visiting professor at the law faculty of the Paul Cézanne University, Aix-en-Provence, and has lectured at law schools in several countries.

 In 2016, Tigar donated his papers to the University of Texas Law School Library, which held a symposium to launch the collection in 2018.